Talk to a Fyle Specialist

 Typically, per diem is segmented into two sections:

-• Meals and incidentals cover costs such as food, drinks, and gratuities for service personnel.
+• Meals and Incidentals: This covers expenses such as food, beverages, and tips for service personnel.

 For instance, an IT consultant assigned to a week-long project in a different city could receive a per diem stipend of $200 daily, with $100 intended for accommodations, $50 for meals, and $50 for non-itemized, discretionary (miscellaneous) costs, which could include charges like laundry services, internet access, room service, gratuities for service personnel, among others.